 What are the best ways to enjoy classic books?

-- Start with making a list of classics you would like to read along not so overwhelming.
+- Start with making a list of best classic book to read that you would like to love.
 For example Victorian classics or Theatre classics.

 - List out the movies or TV series which are based on classic literature.